dbierer/php-class-notes/php-security-notes-2018.md

     * https://www.owasp.org/index.php/Category:OWASP_SQLiX_Project

 LAB: solution should use prepared statements!!!
+LAB: examples for SQL injection:
+* Went through this worksheet: https://www.exploit-db.com/papers/13045/
+* Unable to hack in!
+* ID=xxx shows admin however, which is bad

 ## Brute Force Suggested Protection:
 *  0: Any suggested protection may be evaded if the attack is launched from a "botnet"